 - Professionals who struggle with breaking habits and enacting changes

-- Create a personal action plan for achieving your goals
+- Create a personal action plan to help achieve your goals

-Assistant Professor and Faculty Director of Innovation & Human-Centered Design
+Assistant Professor and Director for Innovation and Human-Centered Design, Carey Business School

-Sharon Kim is a faculty member and the Director of Innovation & Human-Centered Design at the Carey Business School.
+Sharon Kim is a faculty member and the director for Innovation and Human-Centered Design at the Carey Business School.
 She holds a PhD in Organizational Behavior from Cornell University.
-Sharon has expertise in the psychology of creativity.
+Kim has expertise in the psychology of creativity.
 Her academic research has been featured in popular media outlets including Harvard Business Review, Wall Street Journal, and Fast Company.
 She teaches design thinking and provides innovation consulting to leaders in Fortune 100 companies and international health NGOs.